intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

 7. Next, navigate to the `benchmarks` directory of the [intelai/models](https://github.com/intelai/models) repo that was just cloned in the previous step.
-SSD-MobileNet can be run for testing throughput and latency, or testing accuracy.
+SSD-MobileNet can be run for testing batch and online inference, or testing accuracy.
 Note that we are running SSD-MobileNet with a TensorFlow 1.12 docker image.

-To run for throughput and latency, use the following command, but replace in your path to the unzipped coco dataset images from step 3 for the `--dataset-location`, the path to the frozen graph that you downloaded in step 5 as the `--in-graph`, and use the `--benchmark-only`
+To run for batch and online inference, use the following command, but replace in your path to the unzipped coco dataset images from step 3 for the `--dataset-location`, the path to the frozen graph that you downloaded in step 5 as the `--in-graph`, and use the `--benchmark-only`